We received the following inquiry from a new faculty member.

 - Have the students take turns in reading their sentences aloud to the class.

-Benefit: This writing activity gives the students the opportunity to use the terms in sentence form.
+Benefit: This writing activity allows the students to use the terms in sentence form.

 - Divide the students into teams – size does not matter.

-- Use any of the electronic games that accompany your textbook or from another source.
+- Use any electronic games that accompany your textbook or from another source.

 - The team with the most correct answers is the winner.